 Sooner or later we all age out of trick-or-treating, but no one is too old to enjoy Halloween.
-While children gorge themselves on free candy, adults celebrate with their own sorts of revelry, from elaborate costume contests to scary movies to raunchy parades.
+While children gorge themselves on free candy and enjoy pumpkin patches and corn mazes, adults celebrate with their own sorts of revelry, from elaborate costume contests to scary movies to raunchy parades.
 Here are some of the best free or cheap Halloween events happening around the country this year.

 West Hollywood, CA